Lattice classical cosmology: Ashtekar-Barbero connection as a candidate for an observable

 \section{Ashtekar-Barbero connection as a candidate for an observable}

-Considering a quantum theory formulated in terms of the SU$(2)$ holonomies of the $\mathfrak{su}(2)$ Ashtekar connections, these fields reflect the group-representation duality.
+Considering a quantum theory formulated in terms of the SU$(2)$ holonomies of the $\mathfrak{su}(2)$ Ashtekar connections, these fields reflect the group-representation duality \cite{Bilski:2020xfq}.
 Moreover, the Hamiltonian structure in \eqref{Holst_Hamiltonian} is similar to its Yang-Mills analog \cite{Yang:1954ek}.
-Therefore, it is natural to apply the same quantization strategy to $A_p$ and $h_p$ as the one selected for the Standard Model fields.
+Therefore, it is natural to apply the same quantization strategy regarding the pair $A_p$ and $h_p$ as the one concerning gauge fields in the Standard Model of particle physics.